ryanraposo/shard-projector/README.md

 Windows (v0.1a)
 - if targeted server configuration folder is not located in (..Documents\Klei\DoNotStarveTogether) the server may fail to start.
-- a nullrenderer based at C:/steamcmd is expected by Shard Projector even when the UI suggests otherwise
+- a gameserver based at C:/steamcmd is expected by Shard Projector even when the UI suggests otherwise

 # Contributing